flgh/ZigbeeTLc/README.md

 16. Ver 0.1.1.9: Fix configuration saving error

 17. Ver 0.1.2.0: At the [request](https://github.com/pvvx/ZigbeeTLc/pull/50#issuecomment-1925906616) of @devbis, for differences in z2m, the device names have been renamed. "-z" will be added to the name Zigbee devices, "-bz" will be added to the [BLE and Zigbee](https://github.com/pvvx/BZdevice) devices, "-zb" to the [Zigbee2BLE](https://github.com/pvvx/Zigbee2BLE) devices.

+18. Reenable "Groups" and "Find and Bind" to support On/Off cluster binding.

 ## Make